Existence of strong solutions to the steady Navier-Stokes equations for a compressible heat-conductive fluid with large forces: Incompressible limit

 Thus, if we take to the limit as $\epsilon\to 0$ in \eqref{i1} and \eqref{c1}, we conclude that $(\bar U,\bar P)$ is a solution of the steady incompressible Naiver-Stokes equations (\ref{ISNS}).

 In conclusion, we have that

 where $\mathbf{L}$ is the same as in Theorem \ref{thm}.
-Thus, the proof of the low Mach number limit is completed. \\[4mm] \textbf{Acknowledgements.} The authors would like to thank Prof. Qiangchang Ju and Prof. Yue-Jun Peng for suggesting this problem and for helpful discussions.
-This work was in part supported by the National Basic Research Program under the Grant 2011CB309705 and NSFC (Grant No. 11229101, Grant No. 11201115) and China Postdoctoral Science Foundation (No. 2012M510365, No. 2012M520205).
+Thus, the proof of the low Mach number limit is completed. \\[4mm] \textbf{Acknowledgements.} The authors would like to thank Prof. Qiangchang Ju and Prof. Yue-Jun Peng for helpful discussions.
+This work was supported by the National Basic Research Program under the Grant 2011CB309705, NSFC (Grant Nos.
+11229101, 11201115 and 11301083) and China Postdoctoral Science Foundation (Nos.
+2012M510365, 2012M520205).